A long story short...

 After completing the PhD I moved on to query log analysis.
 I was interested in exploiting them not only to improve search quality, particularly regarding informational queries , but also to "pulse" public opinion.

 Needless to say, query logs from search engines are difficult to obtain, and even the largest available ones are small when compared to the actual volume of queries submitted by users.

 Fortunately, at the same time that research on query logs was becoming exceedingly difficult (circa 2006, the AOL-gate) Twitter was born.
-The beauty of Twitter is that (the majority of) tweets are public, they are much richer than queries and, moreover, they can be associated to a given user (with their accompanying social network) and geolocated (to some extent)—you can experience the power of Twitter in my Historical Twitter Archive (The historical, 2006-2009, Twitter archive is no longer online, if you are interested in it please read this and contact me by email).Hence, since that moment I've been researching on social media issues; from influence to spam , going through user profiling .
+The beauty of Twitter is that (the majority of) tweets are public, they are much richer than queries and, moreover, they can be associated to a given user (with their accompanying social network) and geolocated (to some extent)—you can experience the power of Twitter in my Historical Twitter Archive (The historical, 2006-2009, Twitter archive is no longer online, if you are interested in it please read this).Hence, since that moment I've been researching on social media issues; from influence to spam , going through user profiling .
 However, I've focused above all on public opinion, concretely on political opinion and it's feasibility to forecast political outcomes such as elections [8, 9].

 You can check my list of publications but I feel that a short selection can provide a better perspective of both my background and my current research lines.

 - Gayo-Avello, Daniel; Álvarez-Gutiérrez, Darío; Gayo-Avello, José (2004).
 Naive algorithms for keyphrase extraction and text summarization from a single document inspired by the protein biosynthesis process.
 In Biologically Inspired Approaches to Advanced Information Technology (pp. 440-455).
 Springer.